Ohara124c41/RoboND-Follow_Me/write-up.md

 * The **encoders** in this project utilize `separable convolution` and `batch normalization.` By having separable convolution (additional layers) allow for the number of hyperparameters to be reduced at an added cost of "depth."
 Batch normalization allows for the minimization of the batch by adjusting for the "mean" value.
 This is a very common technique for neural networks in order to improve training rates and network training speed.
 Encoders create a set of feature maps from a filter bank by using convolutions.
 After batch normalization, an `ReLU` is applied with max pooling to achieve translation invariance.
 Since the boundary data must be stored, there can be issues if convolutions are called in an incorrect order.
 One thing to note is, by storing this data (memory) the overall accuracy decreases and the cost of the system increases.
 Encoders project the input to the hidden layer.
 The hidden layer then learns a set of latent factors or features.
 In short, encoders map input data to a different compressed feature representation, which is beneficial for images since they use (relatively) a lot of memory.
 This is advantageous since compression saves memory, but again, features can be lost during data reduction.

 * **Decoder blocks** have a different tasks.
-The selection for this project is to include an `upsampler (bilinear)` layer and a concatenation step.
+The selection for this project is to include an `upsampler (bilinear)` layer and a `concatenation step`.
 The upsampler takes a "weighted average" of pixel data from the adjacent pixels to return a more useful value (average).
 The concatenation layer chains the upsample and large input layers together.
 Finally, the output layer performs another separable convolution to retain the spatial information.
 The bilinear upsampler does interpolation in one direction and then in another (similar to a forward/backward propagation).
 This allows for a relatively realistic image to be produced, since the information is represented.
 Also, with respect to data, some information is technically "lost" since it is a weighted average.
 This can be problematic if there is an application (military, noise) in which the entire dataset (analog for instance) needs to be preserved.
 Decoders re-project the hidden layer to the output, in order to reconstruct the input back into the input space (e.g. image compression and decompression to reform the image).
 Note: Upsampling by a factor of 2 is generally recommended, but different factors can be used as well.
 Upsampling is used in the decoder block of the FCN.
 Note: A layer concatenation step is similar to skip connections.
 Note: Separable convolution layers (1 or 2 additional) are used to extract some more spatial information from prior layers.

 * **1x1 convolutions** are useful for the reduction of dimensionality while retaining data.
 Essentially, the 1x1 convolution layer behaves as a linear coordinate-dependent transformation in the filter space.
 It should be noted that its usage is a function of kernel size and results in less over-fitting (especially when using stochastic gradient descent).
 1x1 convolutions, while mathematically equivalent to `Fully Connected Layers (FCL)`, are more flexible.
 FCLs require a fixed size, where as the 1x1 can accept various values.
 1x1 convolutions help increase model accuracy while allowing new parameters and non-linearity.
 Since the FCL will constrain the network to its specifications, using a 1x1 is more beneficial for dimensionality reduction.
 The 1x1 convolution condenses all of the input pixels into one pixel.
 For example, if there are initially 256 channels (color pixels) for input, 64 1x1 convolutions will collapse these pixels into a single output pixel, effectively mapping the inputs to the outputs.
 In the case mentioned here, using 1x1 convolutions is nearly 4x faster than working with 256 inputs to 256 outputs.
 Instead of taking the product of all of the inputs, the 1x1 convolution allows for the neural network to specify which inputs (colors) to select.
 These lower dimensional embeddings retain a large portion of information and also include an ReLU.
 In practice, 1x1 convolutions are essentially (1x1xnumber_of_channels) with zero padding and a stride of one.
 1x1s are the similar to a FCL based on the total number of parameters.
 Basically, this is very advantageous for computational speed at the cost of potentially losing some important features (a very specific color, an interested section of noise, etc.).